amroc pro

 Hall with orchestra pit

-The blank 3D model as seen in amroc pro
+The 3D model as seen in amroc pro

 amroc pro screenshot - hall room mode visualized